svanderburg/java-sblayout/README.md

 and script includes.
 We can also make pages invisible from menu sections by instantiating pages that are prefixed with `Hidden*`.

+This framework also offers specialized features through the following taglibs:
+* A site map can be generated with: `sitemap.tag`
+* Bread crumbs, that show the path to the currently displayed page, can be generated with: `breadcrumbs.tag`
-It is also possible to automatically generate a site map (`sitemap.tag`) and bread crumbs for the currently visited page (`breadcrumbs.tag`).
+* It is also possible to embed a menu section in a content page (rather than declaring a menu section) with: `embeddedsitemap.tag`

 Consult the API documentation for more information.